VideoCAD

 3. Open the Sensitivity and resolution box and set horizontal and vertical numders of pixels, for example: 2048x1536.
 Close the box and save changes.

-4. Open the 3D window .
-Stretch the 3D window if necessary.
+4. Open the 3D Video .
+Stretch the 3D Video if necessary.
+Enable image processing if it is disabled.

-If the PiP mode is enabled (by default) in the 3D window a yellow rectangle will be displayed.
-And in the corner of the 3D window, inside a green rectangle, a image fragment from the yellow rectangle will be displayed.
+If the PiP mode is enabled (by default) in the 3D Video a yellow rectangle will be displayed.
+And in the corner of the 3D Video, inside a green rectangle, a image fragment from the yellow rectangle will be displayed.

 Pay attention that the entire frame is shown with a resolution lower than specified 2048x1536 and only the fragment from the yellow rectangle is shown with the actual resolution 2048x1536.